10 Best DIY Hacks for Saving Money on Electricity

 5. Never use hot water in electric washers.

-First of all, hot water will shrink your clothes and wear them out quicker.
-Second of all, hot water in your washer doesn’t get hot enough to kill germs.
+In addition to saving money on your electric bill, there are so many reasons not to wash your clothes with hot water.
+First, hot water will shrink your clothes and wear them out quicker.
+Second, the hot water in your washer doesn’t get hot enough to kill germs.
 Your dryer will do a much better job of killing germs than hot water in your washer ever could.
-Finally, heating your electric washing machine water is one of the biggest possible wastes of electricity and energy in your home.
+Finally, heating your electric washing machine water is one of the biggest possible wastes of electricity and money in your home.

-Always run full loads of laundry regardless of what type of washer or dryer you have.
-You could save up to $30 a year if you just do one less load of laundry a week.
+Always run full loads of laundry, regardless of what type of washer or dryer you have.
+You could save up to $30 a year just by doing one less load of laundry a week.

 7. Turn off the lights.

 This tip is an obvious one, but so many of us are guilty of not doing it.
 Whenever you leave a room, always turn off the light.
-It serves no purpose and just sucks electricity.
+It’s one of the easiest ways to save money on your electric bill.

 8. Air-dry your dishes.

-Turning off the “heat dry” setting on your electric dishwasher can save you quite a bit over the course of the year.
+Turning off the “heat dry” setting on your electric dishwasher can save you big money on your electric bill over the course of the year.
 All this setting does is steam your dishes dry.
 Why would you spend money to heat air to do that when letting them dry on their own is free?

 9. Keep your cool.